gyulanemeth/bluefox.email/docs/integrations/zapier.md

 ## A short overview of Zapier

 Zapier is a powerful automation platform that connects your favorite apps and services to automate repetitive tasks.
 With Zapier, you can create "Zaps" that consist of a trigger and one or more actions.
 When the trigger event occurs in one app, Zapier automatically performs the specified actions in other connected apps.
 This allows you to streamline workflows, save time, and reduce manual effort across various applications.

-## Setting up the BlueFox Email Zapier Integration

-To set up the BlueFox Email integration with Zapier, follow these steps:

-1. **Log in to Zapier**: Go to [Zapier](https://zapier.com/) and log in to your account.
-If you don't have an account, sign up for a free one.

-2. **Create a New Zap**: Click on the "Make a Zap" button to start creating a new Zap.

-3. **Choose a BlueFox Email Trigger**: In the "Trigger" section, search for "BlueFox Email" and select it as the trigger app.
-Choose the desired trigger event (e.g., "Contact Created", "Contact Updated") and click "Continue".

-4. **Connect Your BlueFox Email Account**: Click on "Sign in to BlueFox Email" and enter your BlueFox Email API key and project ID when prompted.
-Follow the instructions to authorize Zapier to access your BlueFox Email account.

-5. **Set Up the Trigger**: Configure any additional settings required for the trigger event and click "Continue".
-Test the trigger to ensure it's working correctly.

-6. **Choose an Action App**: In the "Action" section, search for BlueFox Email and select it as the action app.
-Choose the desired action event (e.g., "Send Transactional Email", "Unsubscribe contact") and click "Continue".

-7. **Set Up the Action**: Configure the action by mapping the necessary fields using data from the trigger event.
-Click "Continue" when done.

-8. **Test the Action**: Test the action to ensure it works as expected.
-If the test is successful, click "Turn on Zap" to activate your Zap.

-And that's it!
-Your BlueFox Email integration with Zapier is now set up and ready to automate your email workflows.
-You can create additional Zaps to further enhance your email management processes.

 ## Authentication